-PLANNING National Policy National Spatial Planning Programme, 2005 63 Policy Objectives The programme is a policy framework with a specific purpose that coordinates sectoral programmes to achieve spatial planning objectives.
+PLANNING National Policy National Spatial Planning Programme, 2005 Policy Objectives The programme is a policy framework with a specific purpose that coordinates sectoral programmes to achieve spatial planning objectives.
 It also proposes to subdivide the country into six planning regions and indicates their respective centres of development and attraction.
-Urban and rural development: To create and maintain dynamic, attractive and competitive towns, agglomerations and urban regions.
-To diversity economic activities in the rural regions according to a sustainable development approach.
-To develop urban and rural structures compatible with environmental demands according to the principle of sustainable spatial planning.
-To create towns and villages responding to social requirements, offering high quality of life and underpinning social integration policy.
-To promote polycentrism and concentrated de-concentration.
-To develop an urban rural partnership in the spirit of sustainable development.
-To promote co-operation between local authorities at local, regional and cross-border level with a view to fostering inter-complementarity between local authorities.
-Transport and telecommunications: To guarantee and improve accessibility throughout the country.
+Urban and rural development: 1.
+To create and maintain dynamic, attractive and competitive towns, agglomerations and urban regions.
+2. To diversity economic activities in the rural regions according to a sustainable development approach.
+3. To develop urban and rural structures compatible with environmental demands according to the principle of sustainable spatial planning.
+4. To create towns and villages responding to social requirements, offering high quality of life and underpinning social integration policy.
+5. To promote polycentrism and concentrated de-concentration.
+6. To develop an urban rural partnership in the spirit of sustainable development.
+7. To promote co-operation between local authorities at local, regional and cross-border level with a view to fostering inter-complementarity between local authorities.
+Transport and telecommunications: 1.
+To cut pollution by reducing traffic.
+2. To guarantee and improve accessibility throughout the country.
+Environment and natural resources 1.
 To conserve, restore and develop the capacity of natural areas to fulfil both their ecological and their social and economic functions throughout the country in the long term.
+2. To ensure sustainable management of land and natural resources

-3. То oughout the country. safeguard and develop sectors of significant ecological importance d integrate them into a functional ecological network.
-NDDECT
+3 throughout the country.
+To safeguard and develop sectors of significant ecological importance and integrate them into a functional ecological network.
+Polovanco to Last Mile Logistic